Veeresh962/Cyber_TornadoWebService/README.md

 **Hosting the exploit and exploiting the vulnerability:**

-Firstly make sure to change the ipaddress and your port numbers according to your machine.

 Get the status of the Ip Machine to know about it

 curl -X GET "http://94.237.63.109:45919/stats"